gcorani/hierTs/README.md

-# Bayesian reconcialition of grouped time series and temporal hierarchies
+# Reconciling hierarchical forecasts via Bayes' rule

-This package implements all the functions necessary for Bayesian reconciliation of hierarchical forecasts.
+This package implements  the Bayesian reconciliation of hierarchical forecasts.

-In particular:

-1. the function `hierRec` reconciles forecasts for hierachical / grouped time series.
+In particular the function `hierRec` reconciles forecasts for hierachical / grouped time series.

 ## Required packages for reproducing the paper experiments